2004 NBA Finals: Game 4

 Again, the Pistons defeated the Lakers, although this time by eight, to take a 3-1 series advantage.

 O'Neal scored 36 for the Lakers and Bryant scored 20 but shot 32 percent from the field.

 Karl Malone would play his last game, as a knee injury would not allow him to dress in Game 5.

 Game 5

 In Game 5, the Pistons won their first championship since 1990, and Larry Brown finally won a professional title.
 The Pistons defense had overcome the high-scoring Laker offense, winning the game by 13, winning the series 4–1, and also ending a long Laker dynasty that lasted for many years.
 The Pistons' 100 points was the first (and only) time either team scored triple digits in the series.
 The game saw the end of Phil Jackson's first run as the coach—he returned in the 2005–06 season—and saw O'Neal, Payton, and Malone's last games in Laker uniforms.

-This game also marked the end of Karl Malone's third and final attempt at winning an NBA championship.
-He went 0–3 in the NBA Finals.
+The series was also Karl Malone's last NBA Finals appearance.
+He holds an NBA record for having played the most playoff games without winning a championship (193).